Brand Differentiation: How Online Retailers Can Stand Out in the Crowd

 Harnessing technology to better understand customer needs is key, but the value of this information can enhance a lot more than just your online sales.
-Embedding these insights into your brand identity and what you stand for is what builds long-term customer loyalty.
+Embedding these insights into your and what you stand for is what builds long-term customer loyalty.

 Just like there’s no one way to make the perfect pasta dish, adding the individual flavor of your brand’s unique story or heritage may mean stepping outside of the box and making some bold decisions.

 Here are a couple of examples of online retailers that have found success in their brand differentiation strategies.

 REI stays true to its values and builds a lasting connection with its customer base

 There’s a good chance you’ve heard of outdoor and recreational goods retailer REI’s bold #OptOutside brand marketing campaign — where for the past three years they closed their stores on Black Friday, and instead gave their employees a paid day off and encouraged them to enjoy the outdoors.

 Not opening on what is undoubtedly one of the top shopping days of the year could be seen as a major risk to most online retailers.
 But REI’s daringness to tell a unique brand story that reflects company values such as environmentalism and appreciation of nature has resonated with their target audience, garnered them multiple industry awards.
 While this non-traditional approach may not make sense for every online retail brand, this is one example where not following the industry norm can pay off big dividends for your brand association.

 A unique brand identity is most effective when you’re able to deliver that promised online retail experience to your customers, not only before but after they buy your products.